nibeon/awesome-python/README.md

 * [PyOpenGL](http://pyopengl.sourceforge.net/) - Python ctypes bindings for OpenGL and it's related APIs.
 * [PySDL2](https://pysdl2.readthedocs.io) - A ctypes based wrapper for the SDL2 library.
 * [RenPy](https://www.renpy.org/) - A Visual Novel engine.
+* [PyMunk](http://www.pymunk.org) - Pymunk is a easy-to-use pythonic 2d physics library that can be used whenever you need 2d rigid body physics from Python.
+Perfect when you need 2d physics in your game, demo or other application.
+* [UPBGE](https://upbge.org) - UPBGE is an open-source 3D game engine forked from old Blender Game Engine, deployed with Blender itself.

 ## Geolocation